WWE: Terminology

 WWE uses a variety of special terms in promoting their product, such as describing the wrestling industry as sports entertainment.
 The fan base is referred to as the "WWE Universe" for the main roster shows, while for NXT shows, they are also referred to as the "NXT Universe".
-Main roster wrestlers are designated a "WWE Superstar", while those in NXT are also referred to as an "NXT Superstar".
+Main roster wrestlers are designated "WWE Superstars", while those in NXT are also referred to as "NXT Superstars".
 Retired wrestlers are described as "WWE Legends", while those who have been inducted into the WWE Hall of Fame are called "Hall of Famers".